decmaxn/AnsibleLab/README.md

 * The frame work is complete, I will upload roles, vars and playbooks one by one, eventually making it a complete environment on AWS.
-* cd AWS, cd plays, and run something like ansible-playbook provision/ec2/test/us-west-2/vpc.yml -i ../inventory/ec2.py export AWS_ACCESS_KEY_ID='your access key' export AWS_SECRET_ACCESS_KEY='your secret key'
+* cd AWS, cd plays, and run something like ansible-playbook provision/ec2/test/us-west-2/vpc.yml -i ../inventory/ec2.py
+* export AWS_ACCESS_KEY_ID='your access key'
+  export AWS_SECRET_ACCESS_KEY='your secret key'
-  Make sure you have set above environment variables before run asible.
+  If you don't have aws profile properly defined yet, make sure you have set above environment variables before run asible.
+  * if it's properly defined, add AWS_PROFILE=profilename in front of the ansible-playbook command.
+    * To switch to another aws account requires 2fa, `source switchrole_2fa.sh` will get the environment variable set properly.
 * To show the structure, vault password file is included in this repo, but there is only place holder in files been encrypted

 ### Who do I talk to? ###